-The computer provides a message indicating that the operating system is missing

-The computer is not recognizing the hard drive as the boot drive.
+The computer provides a message indicating that the operating system is missing the hard drive as the boot drive.
 The hard drive type might not be properly specified.
 Run the Setup program and enter the "Standard CMOS Setup" menu.
 Check the hard drive information.
-If incorrect return to the initial Setup menu and select "IDE HDD Auto Detection."
+If incorrect, return to the initial Setup menu and select "IDE HDD Auto Detection."
 If the hard drive needs to be re-initialized, call your dealer first.